Model Generators#

 Examples

-This example creates a model for a flow-shop-scheduling problem with two jobs on three machines.
-For example, the second job requires processing for 20 time units on the first machine in the flow of operations.
+This example creates a model for a flow-shop-scheduling problem with three jobs on two machines.
+For example, the first job requires processing for 20 time units on the second machine in the flow of operations.

 >>> from dwave.optimization.generators import flow_shop_scheduling